networknt/light-doc/content/en/tool/light-codegen/_index.md

 ### Why this generator

-In the earlier days of light-platform, we only have a Restful framework, and we are leveraging [swagger-codegen][] to generate our projects from Swagger 2.0 specifications.
-However, there are several issues that we cannot resolve.
+In the earlier days of light-platform, we only had a Restful framework, and we were leveraging [swagger-codegen][] to generate our projects from Swagger 2.0 specifications.
+However, there are several issues that we could not resolve.

 - swagger-codegen does not support Java 8 and Java 11, so we have to fork it and customize it.
 - swagger-codegen does not give your flexibility to customize the project.
 For example, if Oracle Database is supported.